We sew/see the sky

 Cyanotype print on cotton, gold thread, beads

 This object was created as a way to bridge the gap between Ada, Ohio, and Florence, Italy.
 An Italian sky (or a sky in the sense of an homage to many frescoed ceilings in churches throughout Florence and the rest of the world) was created through the light of the Ohio sky using the cyanotype process.
-I then embroidered the outlines of the eight pointed stars using over 500 feet of gold thread, a meditative gesture meant to reflect my reverence for both Florence and Ohio.
+The outlines of the eight pointed stars, using over 500 feet of gold thread, were embroidered as a meditative gesture meant to reflect my reverence for both Florence and Ohio.
 I then slept under the blanket, a way to sleep, and dream, in both places simultaneously.

 This piece was created for a collaborative show with Molly Di Grazia, Christina Gednalske, and Radha Rose Tague, which was also titled Lacuna.

 noun: lacuna; plural noun: lacunae; plural noun: lacunas

 1. an unfilled space or interval; a gap.